himansh107/nitjsr_pll_130nm/README.md

 A simple PLL consists of a Phase and Frequency Detector (PFD), Charge Pump (CP), Loop Filter (LF), Voltage Controlled Oscillator (VCO) and a frequency divider in the feeback path <br>

+This PLL design multiplies clock frequency by 8 times.

 ## Specifications

 ### Pre layout simulations